Dr. Carolina Acosta-Alzuru

 Dr. Acosta-Alzuru specializes in critical and cultural studies, international communication and women’s studies.
 She is the author of the books Venezuela es una Telenovela (Alfa, 2007), La incandescencia de las cosas: Conversaciones con Leonardo Padrón (Alfa, 2013) and Telenovela Adentro (Alfa, 2015), and has authored or co-authored articles in Journalism and Mass Communication Monographs, The Journal of Communication, Critical Studies in Media Communication, Journal of Public Relations Research, Popular Communication, International Journal of Cultural Studies, Journal of Communication Inquiry, Mass Communication and Society, Learning to Teach: What you need to know to develop a successful career as a public relations educator, The Global Dynamic of News and The Women’s International Studies Encyclopedia.
 In addition, she has presented her work at numerous mass communication conferences.

-Dr. Acosta-Alzuru teaches public relations, graphic communication and cultural studies.
-She teaches both an honors seminar (in Spanish) and an undergraduate course (in English) about telenovelas, culture and society.
+Dr. Acosta-Alzuru teaches public relations and cultural studies.
+She teaches an undergraduate course about telenovelas, culture and society.

 A native of Caracas, Venezuela, Dr. Acosta-Alzuru taught previously at the Universidad Catolica Andres Bello in Caracas.

 - 2000-2001 UGA Research Foundation junior faculty grant for: “Telenovelas: A Comprehensive Study of the World’s Most Watched TV Genre”

 - 2004-2005 Center for Humanities and Arts junior faculty grant for: “Producing and Consuming a Telenovela in a Time of Crisis: The Case of Cosita Rica”